 Vertebroplasty is an image-guided, minimally invasive, non-surgical therapy used to strengthen a broken vertebra that has been weakened due to osteoporosis, vascular malformations, or cancer.
 Vertebroplasty can increase the patient’s functional abilities, allow a return to the previous level of activity, and prevent further vertebral collapse.

 In preparation for your procedure be required to avoid eating the night before your surgery.
-Dr. Helper may also advise you to temporarily stop taking certain medications and supplements that may increase your risk of bleeding.
+The surgeon may also advise you to temporarily stop taking certain medications and supplements that may increase your risk of bleeding.

-During your visit to our Vancouver practice, you will undergo a detailed assessment to provide Dr. Helper with the information necessary to make an accurate diagnosis.
+During your visit to our Vancouver practice, you will undergo a detailed assessment to provide the surgeon with the information necessary to make an accurate diagnosis.

 The procedure is performed under mild sedation anaesthesia and will require you to lie flat on your stomach.
-Dr. Helper, using image guided x-ray, will slowly pass a special bone needle through the soft tissues of the back.
+The surgeon will use an image guided x-ray to slowly pass a special bone needle through the soft tissues of the back.
 A small amount of orthopaedic cement, called polymethylmethacrylate, is pushed through the needle into the vertebral body.
 The cement is mixed with a powder containing barium or tantalum, which allows it to be seen on the X-ray.
 When the cement is injected it is like a thick paste, but hardens rapidly.